IPASIS - IP Reputation and Risk Intelligence API

 // Attach risk data to request for downstream use

-req.ipRisk = data;
+req.ipRisk = {

-// Block high-risk IPs
+// Block high-risk requests

-if (data.risk_score > 0.7) {
+if (data.risk_score > RISK_THRESHOLD) {

 return res.status(403).json({